coingate/zencart-plugin/README.md

 Sign up for CoinGate account at <https://coingate.com> for production and <https://sandbox.coingate.com> for testing (sandbox) environment.

+Please note, that for "Test" mode you **must** generate separate API credentials on <https://sandbox.coingate.com>.
+API credentials generated on <https://coingame.com> will **not** work for "Test" mode.

 ### via FTP

 1. Download [zencart-coingate.zip](https://github.com/coingate/zencart-plugin/archive/v1.0.0.zip).